kbrafford/HelloCL/README.rst

 HelloCL
 =======

-a repository for OpenCL programs that help get configurations working
+a repository for OpenCL programs that help people get their configurations working

 ===============  ==============================================================  ====================
 Host Language    Example                                                         Deployment OS